marcinwol/mwdcmconverter/README.md

 mwdcmconverter convert DICOM images into other formats with correct DPI resolution.

-## motivation
+# motivation

 Working with medical images, especially in DICOM format, often requires measuring distances on the images.
-For this, DIP information of the image is vital.
-Unfortnatly, most image type conversion programs, are not able to convert DICOM images into other formats (e.g. TIFF) with correctly set DPI.
+For this, DPI information of the image is vital.
+Unfortunately, most image type conversion programs, are not able to convert DICOM images into other formats (e.g. TIFF) with correctly set DPI.
+Also, when working with DICOM images from different sources, providing the DPI information in the file name can be very useful.

 # Example usage